by Tracy Johnson

 Here are three things to do now:

-Finally, reflect what matters to listeners in your town, on this day, and at this time.
+Finally, reflect on what matters to listeners in your town, on this day, and at this time.
 If you need some inspiration or ideas, check out the Personality Magnet Show Prep service for daily, updated, curated ideas.

 Bottom line: I wouldn’t change much.
 But adjustments are in order.